Policies which may affect your certification

-In most cases, you will receive one (1) to three (3) Physical Education credits for your DD-214 and, therefore, we cannot certify you for any additional Physical Education electives over the requirement of your chosen curriculum.
+In most cases, you will receive one (1) to three (3) physical education credits for your DD-214 and, therefore, we cannot certify you for any additional physical education electives over the requirement of your chosen curriculum.

-You must report any changes in your schedule and supply a copy of your new schedule to the LCCC Veterans Certifying Official.
-The Department of Veteran Affairs requires that your coursework is applicable to your chosen degree or certificate.
+You must report any changes in your schedule and supply a copy of your new schedule to the LCCC Veterans’ Certifying Official.
+The Department of Veterans Affairs requires that your coursework is applicable to your chosen degree or certificate.
 Courses that are not applicable to your chosen degree or certificate cannot be certified.
 You will receive either a written notice or a telephone call informing you that a course(s) cannot be certified.
 It is your responsibility to respond to the notice.
 Please allow enough time to process a Schedule Adjustment (Drop/Add), if necessary.

 Change of degree or certificate program